cbiffle/brittle-kernel/doc/manual/arch/objects.rst

 Because of this, a Context isn't much use without something to load into its MPU Region Registers... which brings us to our next object.

+.. note:: For more information, see the :ref:`kor-context` entry in the :ref:`kor`.

 .. _memory-object: